AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

    - Uses the `ArgumentParser` to interpret argument strings.
    - Returns a fully constructed `Command` object.
 4. The `Command` object executes its logic (e.g. adds a new internship to `InternshipList`).
-5. Finally, the result of the execution is printed ot the console via the `Ui`.
+5. Finally, the result of the execution is printed to the console via the `Ui`.

 #### Sequence Diagram
 The following sequence diagram illustrates how the Logic Component processes an input command: